 The Juvenile Justice Reinvestment Act will take effect on December 1, 2019.
 The North Carolina court system has had two years to prepare for this pending shift.
 The act holds a fair number of safeguards for minors who are charged with felonies and/or may serve time.
 A probable cause hearing will take place for all juveniles age 13 or older who have committed a felony that could place them in adult court.
 Under this act, juveniles who face active time will serve it at the Youth Detention Center (YDC).
 Juveniles who committed offenses at age 16 will not serve time in YDC beyond their 19th birthday.
 For those minors who committed offenses at age 17, their commitment will not go beyond the their 20th birthday.

 A sizable majority of juvenile offenses happen at school.
 Subsequently, the act implements School Justice Partnerships.
 A School Justice Partnership is a collaboration between local law enforcement, local boards of education, and administrative units so as to reduce in-school arrests and out-of-school suspensions.

 Here at Kurtz & Blum, PLLC, we have a deep understanding of criminal law.
-The criminal justice attorneys at our office have decades worth of experience.
+The criminal defense lawyer at our office have decades worth of experience.
 We have seasoned attorneys who have a nuanced understanding of what this act means to North Carolinians who have been caught up in the criminal justice system.
 We are a unique firm that has the ability to exercise emotional intelligence in various situations.
 This allows us to pursue the best result for a young person who may have made the wrong choice and/or been attached to the wrong crowd but yet still deserves a second chance.
 Be sure to give us a call so that we can fight to keep your young one on the right track.